SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 One of these two branches is always executed.
-Because the temperature has increased to ``40`` degrees Fahrenheit, it is no longer cold enough to advise wearing a scarf, and so the ``else`` branch is triggered instead.
+Because the temperature has increased to ``40`` degrees Fahrenheit, it is no longer cold enough to advise wearing a scarf and so the ``else`` branch is triggered instead.

-You can chain multiple ``if`` statements together, to consider additional clauses:
+You can chain multiple ``if`` statements together to consider additional clauses.

 .. testcode:: ifElse